PedroMiguelFerreira/elliot-alderson-cybersecurity-engineer/README.md

 •	Some sections of the website, due to their resume-like content, were created using a table, which was proving very hard to center on any screen size.
 [This W3Schools tutorial](https://www.w3schools.com/howto/howto_css_table_center.asp) on how to center tables with CSS helped solving the issue.

-o	The use of tables proved to be a bit problematic, as there was little space between columns, which made the content look funny.
+•	The use of tables proved to be a bit problematic, as there was little space between columns, which made the content look funny.
 The problem was solved by creating space between the columns using zero-width space, and all the information on how to do this was found on [this very good article](https://levelup.gitconnected.com/the-zero-width-space-77543a28c984) by David Klempfner on [gitconnected](https://gitconnected.com/).

 •	The dark mode toggle switch on the Home section was getting on top of the navbar when scrolling down.
 This was fixed by using a "z-index: 99;" property, and all the information on how to do this was found on [this very good Stack Overflow page](https://stackoverflow.com/questions/63263345/i-created-a-fixed-navbar-but-now-the-buttons-are-getting-on-top-of-the-navbar).